 The Court must be made aware of any new agreement between parents.
 Even if you have a verbal agreement with the other parent, they can come back to you in the future and ask for back child support and it may be granted in court.

 If you feel that you cannot afford child support payments, or they are unfair, you may have options.
-Call 863.457.2099, the legal team at Fulmer Law, PA.
+Call the team at Fulmer Law, P.A. for your FREE consultation.
 We can assess your case with our vast experience relating to child support law.

 If your child(ren) was born out-of-wedlock, we must file for a paternity test to be completed.
 You will not be required to pay child support if the child born out-of-wedlock is not your biological child.

 If you had the child(ren) with your spouse during marriage, you may pay less child support when you spend more time with your child(ren)!
-It is a win/win when you are wondering how to get out of child support.
+It is a win/win when you are wondering how to avoid paying child support.
 When parents have 50/50 or “equal time-sharing” and they both earn a similar income, neither parent is required to pay child support.
 Other options to reduce or eliminate child support payments include paying for your child(ren)’s expenses, such as healthcare and/or daycare expenses.

 If you feel it is unfair to pay child support, we can guide you using the Guidelines provided by the State of Florida.
 We will use our vast experience in family law and find ways to help you.

-Schedule a FREE consultation today to see how you may reduce or even eliminate your child support payments.
+Schedule a FREE consultation today with an experienced family law attorney at Fulmer Law, P.A. to see how you may reduce or even eliminate your child support payments.